Schlagonia/yearn-devdocs/docs/developers/v3/strategy_development.md

 ### Emergencies

 There are two default emergency functions built in.
 The first of which is `shutdownStrategy()`.
-This can only ever be called by the management and is non-reversible.
+This can only ever be called by the management or emergencyAdmin and is non-reversible.

 Once this is called it will stop any further deposits or mints but will not affect any other functionality including withdraw, redeem, report and tend.
 This allows management to continue recording profits or losses and users to withdraw even post-shutdown.

 This can be used in an emergency or simply to retire a vault.

-Once a strategy is shut down management can also call `emergencyWithdraw(_amount)`, which will tell the strategy to withdraw a specified `_amount` from the yield source and keep it idle in the vault.
+Once a strategy is shut down management or the emergencyAdmin can also call `emergencyWithdraw(_amount)`, which will tell the strategy to withdraw a specified `_amount` from the yield source and keep it idle in the vault.
 This function will also do any needed updates to `totalDebt` and `totalIdle`, based on amounts withdrawn to ensure withdraws continue functioning correctly.

 All other emergency functionality is left up to the individual strategist.

-## FAQ

-- How do I get my strategy added to a Yearn vault?
-- How do I get My strategy added to the Yearn UI?

-## Other reading material